 - Falsely claiming the company has fewer than 500 employees to qualify for the loan.

-- Falsely claiming the coronavirus crisis hurt business to qualify for the loan.
+- Falsely claiming the coronavirus crisis hurt business in order to qualify for the loan.

 - Inflating average monthly payroll costs to get more loan money.
 (Note that payroll costs cap at $100,000 per employee.)